Minidoka Internment National Monument

 — National Park Service, U.S. Department of the Interior —

 Topics.
-This memorial is listed in these topic lists: Asian Americans • Civil Rights • War, World II.
+This historical marker is listed in these topic lists: Asian Americans • Civil Rights • War, World II.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Minidoka National Historic Site (a few steps from this marker); A Question of Loyalty (a few steps from this marker); Honor Roll (a few steps from this marker); Minidoka Relocation Center (a few steps from this marker); Soothing Waters (a few steps from this marker); Symbols of Imprisonment (within shouting distance of this marker); Running a Camp (about 300 feet away, measured in a direct line); Censored Mail (about 500 feet away).
+Minidoka Relocation Center (here, next to this marker); On Guard (a few steps from this marker); Minidoka National Historic Site (a few steps from this marker); Honor Roll (within shouting distance of this marker); A Question of Loyalty (within shouting distance of this marker); Symbols of Imprisonment (within shouting distance of this marker); Running a Camp (about 400 feet away, measured in a direct line); Censored Mail (about 500 feet away).
 Touch for a list and map of all markers in Hunt.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 603 times since then and 10 times this year.
-Photos: 1, 2, 3, 4. submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 606 times since then and 13 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 2, 2013, by Don Morfe of Baltimore, Maryland.
 6, 7. submitted on February 14, 2014, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.